ibm-cloud-docs/virtual-servers/vsi_index.md

 You can deploy {{site.data.keyword.BluVirtServers}} in a matter of minutes.
 The virtual servers are deployed from your choice of virtual server images and in the geographic region that makes sense for your workloads.
 {:shortdesc}

 Try our virtual servers on a virtual private cloud!
-For more information, see [IBM Cloud Virtual Servers (with VPC)](../../docs/vsi-is/getting-started.html#gettingstartedvsigen).
+For more information, see [IBM Cloud Virtual Servers for VPC](../../docs/vsi-is/getting-started.html#gettingstartedvsigen).
 {:tip}

-When you create a virtual server in our classic infrastructure, you can choose between a public (multi-tenancy) environment or a dedicated (single-tenancy) environment.
+When you create a virtual server, you can choose between a public (multi-tenancy) environment or a dedicated (single-tenancy) environment.
 Then, depending on the chosen environment, you must also select hourly, monthly, or transient virtual servers.
 In the case of public virtual servers, you also choose to use either SAN-based storage or local storage.

 ## Before you begin